 Native Ports

 These ports are maintained against the same shared fixtures and benchmark harness used for the Python reference.
-Continuous parity is checked on both the committed oracle models and generated Gaussian BBN sweeps, with deterministic size/topology runs across the five implementations.
+Continuous parity is checked on both the committed oracle models and generated Gaussian BBN sweeps, with deterministic size/topology runs across the maintained implementations.

 The maintained continuous surface targets parity for: